The REU program will start on Tuesday, May 28th, 2013 and end on August 4th, 2013.

 students are assigned well-defined projects that are often part of a larger

 research project or program.
-Often the REU project

-TUNL provides a lecture series for undergraduate students that covers a wide range of topics.
+The program provides a lecture series for undergraduate students that covers a wide range of topics.

 Subjects include an introduction to nuclear physics concepts, historical reviews of physics,